 - Make your values part of the hiring process.
 Skills and experience are important, but what use are talented people if they don’t fit with the company culture?
 This also helps to reinforce the company’s values with every new hire.

 - Reinforce the company values in your communications.
 Mention them at all-hands, in your internal newsletter and anywhere else people will see them.

 - Reward employees that embody company values.
 Use a peer voting system that encourages people to praise and tell stories about value-centric behaviours within the business.
 Mention them in all-hands meetings and company newsletters.

-Maslach highlighted the need to pay more attention to the social and organizational environment in which individuals work in a recent journal article in the The European Health Psychologist.
+Christina Maslach highlighted the need to pay more attention to the social and organisational environment in which individuals work in an important journal article in the The European Health Psychologist.
 In particular, she points to the fact that companies need to be more creative about solutions at an organisational level, rather than just an individual one.